ionic-team/ionic-framework/README.md

 ### Documentation

 * Documentation is generated into `dist/ionic-site`.
 To test documentation properly, follow these steps:
-  1. Clone ionic-site into `./dist/ionic-site`.
+  1. Clone ionic-site into `./dist/ionic-site`
     - `git clone git@github.com:driftyco/ionic-site dist/ionic-site`
-  2. Start jekyll, telling it to rebuild whenever the site changes.
+  2. Start jekyll, telling it to rebuild whenever the site changes
     - `cd dist/ionic-site && jekyll serve -w`
-  3. Go back to project root and build the docs.
+  3. Go back to project root and build the docs
     - `gulp docs [--doc-version=(versionName|nightly)]`
   4. Open localhost:4000 and see your changes!
-Re-run `gulp docs` again whenever you change something, and jekyll will update the site.
+Re-run `gulp docs` again whenever you change something, and jekyll will update the site

 ### Demos / Kitchen Sink